Research Unit "Democratic Innovations"

 A New Conceptualization of Democracy

-The Unit researches background, processes, and effects of a wide range of novel forms of citizen participation in will-formation and decision-making.
-Recent years have seen a boom of these new institutions and procedures fostering the involvement of citizens and civil society.
+The Unit examines a variety of democratic innovations including their background and effects.
+Currently, we experience a boom of these new practices fostering the involvement of citizens and civil society.
 Our research encompasses the breadth of this burgeoning phenomenon, examining various innovations, such as direct democratic and dialogue-oriented procedures.
-We investigate the background conditions for these innovations, as well as the preferences of citizens and elites towards participation.
-In addition, we research the effects of participatory innovations: can it mobilize the people who do not usually participate in politics, does it change the extent and quality of citizens’ influence, and can it tackle social and economic inequalities?
+We investigate the background conditions for these innovations, we examine the preferences of citizens and elites towards participation, and we scrutinize their effects.

 Organigram of Research Unit